syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Offline-Installer.md

-    * Select the **Install Syncfusion Samples** check box to install Syncfusion samples, or leave the check box clear, when you do not want to install Syncfusion samples.
+    * Select the **Install Demos** check box to install Syncfusion samples, or leave the check box clear, when you do not want to install Syncfusion samples.
     * Select the **Register Syncfusion Assemblies in GAC** check box to install the latest Syncfusion assemblies in GAC, or clear this check box when you do not want to install the latest assemblies in GAC.
     * Select the **Uninstall the previously installed Syncfusion assemblies from GAC** check box to uninstall the previously installed Syncfusion assemblies from GAC, or clear this check box to maintain the previously installed assemblies.
     * Select the **Configure Syncfusion controls in Visual Studio Toolbox** check box to configure the Syncfusion controls in the Visual Studio toolbox, or clear this check box when you do not want to configure the Syncfusion controls in the Visual Studio toolbox during setup installation.
 Note that you must also select the Register Syncfusion assemblies in GAC check box when you select this check box.
     * Select the **Install Syncfusion Extensions** checkbox to configure the Syncfusion Extensions in Visual Studio or clear this check box when you do not want to configure the Syncfusion Extensions in Visual Studio.
+	* Select the **Create Desktop Shortcut** checkbox to create the desktop shortcut for Syncfusion Control Panel.

 5. Click Install.